100 Notable alumni of

 -

-José Tenoch Huerta Mejía is a Mexican actor.
-He has appeared in a number of movies in Latin America and Spain, starring in both feature films, short films, and Narcos: Mexico, credited as Tenoch Huerta.
-He is featured in Mónica Maristain's book, 30 Actors Made in Mexico.
-He plays Namor in the Marvel Cinematic Universe (MCU), starting with the film Black Panther: Wakanda Forever (2022), in which he is credited as Tenoch Huerta Mejía.
+José Tenoch Huerta Mejía is a Mexican actor and activist.
+He has appeared in a number of movies in Latin America and Spain, and has had a starring role in the crime drama Narcos: Mexico (2018–2020).
+He has since portrayed Namor in the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022) and reprised his role in the upcoming film Avengers: Doomsday (2026).

 -